5 Best Smart Locks for Seniors

 Schlage Z-Wave Connect Camelot Touchscreen Deadbolt

 Certified with BHMA/ANSI Grade 1, the smart lock has the highest residential rating.
-The build-in alarm sensor immediately alerts you of suspicious activity at the door, allowing you to easily set any of the three alert modes: activity, temper or forced entry.
+The built-in alarm sensor immediately alerts you of suspicious activity at the door, allowing you to easily set any of the three alert modes: activity, temper or forced entry.

-The device consists of a sleek, innovative keypad and the main entry opting is entering a code.
+The device consists of a sleek, innovative keypad and the main entry option is entering a code.
 The keypad is fingerprint-resistant, preventing intruders from detecting the numbers on the touch screen through fingerprints.
 While the device can store up to 30 passcodes, you can choose to not use the codes at all and use your smartphone instead.

 As an advanced lock, it can be paired with a multitude of home automation systems such as Amazon’s Alexa, Wink, Iris systems, and Samsung’s SmartThings Hub.
 This means you don’t need to share temporary access codes to grant access to occasional guests.
 There’s a lot more flexibility with the device as it can be paired with a Z-wave compatibility remote or a proximity sensor for maximum automation.